HISTORY OF JOUSTING

 Chivalry was a code of conduct to which all knights adhered.
 A knight swore to defend the weak and to uphold virtues like compassion, loyalty, generosity and truthfulness.
 The code of chivalry prevented well-armed and well-trained knights from wreaking havoc on the general population.

-A knight was expected to have not only the strength and skills to face combat in the violent Middle Ages but was also expected to temper this aggressive side of a knight with a chivalrous side to his nature.
+A knight was expected was expected to have only the strength and skills to face combat in the violent Middle Ages but was also expected to temper this aggressive side of a knight with a chivalrous side to his nature.

 The Knights Code of Chivalry was part of the culture of the Middle Ages and was understood by all.
 A Code of Chivalry was documented in ‘The Song of Roland’ in the Middle Ages Knights period of William the Conqueror who ruled England from 1066.
 The ‘Song of Roland’ describes the 8th century Knights of the Dark Ages and the battles fought by the Emperor Charlemagne.
 The code has since been described as Charlemagne’s Code of Chivalry.
 The Song of Roland was the most famous ‘chanson de geste’ and was composed between 1098-1100, describing the betrayal of Count Roland at the hand of Ganelon, and his resulting death in the Pyranee Mountains at the hands of the Saracens.
 Roland was a loyal defender of his liege Lord Charlemagne and his code of conduct a description of the meaning of chivalry.